huynhtran1509/WTALoadingManager/README.md

 ## Additional Functionality

 ### Custom Status Views
-The loading manager provides default loading, failed, and empty views.
+`WTALoadingManager` provides default loading, failed, and empty views.
 If you require a custom status view, just assign one to the loading manager, e.g.
 ```
 WTACustomLoadingView *loadingView = [WTACustomLoadingView new];
 [self.loadingManager setLoadingView:loadingView];